 Fun Beyond the Festival

 Sure, the Festival is the best thing ever.
 But State College and Central Pennsylvania have even more to offer!
-After checking out the Festival, make time to visit the People’s Choice Festival at its new location in Centre Hall, or Heritage Days in Philipsburg.
-There are also exhibitions at the HUB-Robeson Center and the Penn State Libraries to see.
+After checking out the Festival, make time to visit the People’s Choice Festival at the Grange Fairgrounds in Centre Hall, or Heritage Days in Philipsburg.
+There are also exhibitions at the new Palmer Museum of Art, the HUB-Robeson Center, and the Penn State Libraries to see.

 By all means, make plans to come back at another time of year to enjoy outdoor recreation, heritage and sporting events, wineries or distilleries, or just to see friends and family.
 The Festival is just the tip of the iceberg when it comes to fun in central Pennsylvania.